 MAXSA Escaper Buddy Review

 When off-roading or overlanding, it is critical to be prepared for the times that you will inevitably get stuck.
 Having the proper equipment to help out will have you back on the road in less time.
 That is why we want to take a closer look at a traction mat from Maxsa Innovations called the MAXSA Escaper Buddy.
-Overlanders are wondering how does the MAXSA compare to the Maxtrax, so we have also created a MAXSA vs. Maxtrax table to illustrate.
+Overlanders are wondering how does the MAXSA compares to the Maxtrax, so we have also created a MAXSA vs. Maxtrax table to illustrate.
 (Maxtrax are sometimes called Max Tracks, but that is incorrect.)

 Side by side: Maxsa vs Maxtrax